WillowInc/opendigitaltwins-building/Samples/02-Assets.md

 2. When capabilities are associated with a component, they are directly related to the component twin.

+3. When there are hydronic coils that are components of an equipment, they will often have an associated valve to control flow to the coil.
+The position command and feedback points for the valve will typically be hosted on the same controller as the equipment.
+Regardless of the actual real-world location of the valve, in this scenario we use the `isFedBy` relationship, rather than an `isPartOf`, to indicate that the valve feeds the coil.

 ### Heat Exchangers

 ![AssetComponent-Example1](Images/AssetComponents-Example2.png)